13 Calisthenics exercises on parallettes - for beginners, intermediates and professionals

 Parallel bars offer endless possibilities and are one of the most popular workout tools in gymnastics, calisthenics, functional fitness or crossfit.
 This blog article is designed to give you inspiration and ideas to better design your training plan and add new excitement through new exercises.
-The exercises are functional whole body exercises that not only activate one muscle group, but often many different groups are used at the same time.
+The exercises are functional whole body exercises that not only activate one muscle group, but often many different groups are used at the same time like the gymnastic rings exercises.
 This offers advantages for functional strength building, fat burning and the development of strength endurance.
 Enough introduction, let's get to the exercises.

 Exercise 1 - Incline Push Ups (beginners)

 Incline Push Ups are push-ups in which the hands are not at the same height as the feet, but the hands are placed on a higher surface.
 This way there is more weight on the feet and less weight on the hands, which has to be moved and also beginners can learn push ups.
 The higher the hands, the easier the push-ups.
 Important: The elbows stay close to the body and bend backwards and not to the side.
 Choose the level of difficulty so that you can do clean repetitions.

 Recommended Parallettes: MAX

 Exercise 2 - Inverted, elevated bridge (beginners)

 The inverted bridge is a good way to strengthen the shoulders, core (abdominal and back muscles) and triceps.
 Doing the exercise on parallel bars has the advantage that the wrists are relieved by the neutral position and injuries are prevented.
 Again, the higher the arms are placed, the easier the exercise becomes.
 Important: arms completely stretched, hips pushed up as far as strength and shoulder mobility allow.